JeffreyBytes/TESO_DragonTracker/readme.md

 Methods :

 * `DragonTracker.GUITimer.update` : Callback function on timer.
 Called each 1sec in dragons zone.
 Update the GUI for each dragon.

+### Settings.lua

+Table : `DragonTracker.Settings`

+Contain all function used to build the settings panel

+Properties :

+* `panelName` : The name of the settings panel

+Methods :

+* `DragonTracker.Settings:init` : Initialise the settings panel
+* `DragonTracker.Settings:build` : Build the settings panel
+* `DragonTracker.Settings:buildGUILocked` : Build the "GUI Locked" part of the panel
+* `DragonTracker.Settings:buildDisplayedWithWorldMap` : Build the "Displayed with the World Map" part of the panel
+* `DragonTracker.Settings:buildPositionType` : Build the "Position type" part of the panel

 ### Run.lua